- Home

 Also known as: thermal radiation, radiative heat transfer

-Heat transfer through electromagnetic waves (primarily infrared) that travel without needing any medium.
-The only heat transfer mechanism that works through a vacuum; explains solar energy and greenhouse effect.
+Heat transfer through electromagnetic waves that require no medium — the only form of heat transfer that works through a vacuum.

 All objects above absolute zero emit thermal radiation; hotter objects radiate much more energy.